honganh1206/greenlight/notes/User Model Setup and Registration.md

 2. Timeout control
 3. Independent timing control: The main goroutine handles timing while the background one handles the operation
 4. Better resource management: A background goroutine can handle multiple registrations concurrently, and the garbage collector can collect timed-out registrations
-5. Future extensibility: We can integrate a rate limiter to the `consistentTimeHandler`
+5. Future extensibility: We can integrate a rate limiter to the `consistentTime`
 6. Easier testing + Cleaner error handling